tidyverse/tidyverse.org/content/articles/2017-07-ggplot2-tidy-evaluation.markdown

 <img src="/articles/2017-07-ggplot2-tidy-evaluation_files/figure-html/facet-vars-1.png" width="2100" />

 Using quosures ensures that the variable comes from the context of the dataframe, as opposed to, say the global environment.
+You can also use unquote splicing with the `!!!` operator to pass in a list of named arguments.

 ```r